-Note that we're using the function pointer notation for the add\item - we need to use that when we attach functions to verbs in add\items.
+Note that we're using the function pointer notation for the add_item - we need to use that when we attach functions to verbs in add_items.
 In LPC For Dummies 2 it will become clear why, but for now you're going to have to accept that sometimes you can use the # notation, and sometimes you need to use the function pointer notation.

-What we're going to get the magic hate ball to do is give people who shake it a venomous message, and if they shake it again it repeats the same message.
+We're going to get the magic hate ball to give people who shake it a venomous message, and repeat the same message if they shake it again.
 Thus, everyone gets a random message the first time they shake it, but the ball is consistent with its advice.
 We need a class-wide variable for this so that it gets stored between executions of our function:

 '''

-mapping previous_responses = ([ ]);
+mapping previous responses = ([ ]);

 '''